Elon Musk visits Tesla plant near Berlin after suspected arson attack

 A far-left organisation calling itself the Volcano Group said it was behind the fire, accusing Tesla of “extreme exploitation conditions” and calling for the “complete destruction of the gigafactory”.

-Tesla opened the factory in March 2022, launching a challenge to German automakers on their home turf.
+Tesla opened the factory in March 2022, launching a challenge to German carmakers on their home turf.

 The power outage came as environmental activists have been protesting in a forest near the plant against plans to expand the facility.